Eru Kapa-Kingi

 Eru Kapa-Kingi (born 1996) is a New Zealand Māori activist.
 He rose to prominence as a leading figure of the Hīkoi mō te Tiriti protests in 2024.

-Personal life
+Personal life and education

-He was born to Mariameno Kapa-Kingi (his mother; an MP since 2023 for Te Pāti Māori), and Korotangi Kapa-Kingi (his father; a master carver who taught Māori arts at Te Wānanga o Aotearoa).'
+He was born to Mariameno Kapa-Kingi (his mother; a current member of Parliament), and Korotangi Kapa-Kingi (his father; a master carver who taught Māori arts at Te Wānanga o Aotearoa).'
 He grew up in Whangārei as one of three triplets.
 He studied law at Victoria University of Wellington, graduating with first-class honours.
+He is also a graduate of Te Panekiretanga o te Reo Māori.

 From his mother's side his whakapapa includes Te Aupōuri iwi, as well as Tahaawai and Ngāpuhi iwi.
 From his father's side he also has connections to Ngāitai, Te Whānau-ā-Apanui, and Waikato iwi.

 Career

 Kapa-Kingi is a teaching fellow of law at the University of Auckland.